 All in all, if you’re looking for a decent program with a path for steady growth, the CPTC is a good choice.

-This certification has a narrow target audience in that it’s only meant for technical writers who specialize in medical science.
+This certification has a narrow target audience in that it’s only meant for technical writers who specialize in medical science writing.

 The AMWA has over 4,000 members and a simple goal – to help fellow medical writers excel in their careers by providing them with training, networking, and continued education opportunities.

-By acquiring this certification, you can solidify the credibility of your medical writing skills, strengthen your professional profile, and attract better employment opportunities.
+By acquiring this writing certification, you can solidify the of your medical skills, strengthen your professional profile, and attract better employment opportunities.

 In order to qualify for the examination, you must: